 Six imperfect challenges a woman faces in her daily life

-Women do it all the time, we seek perfection in everything, in our body, in our relationships, in the kitchen, as a parent, and as a working woman.
+Women do it all the time, we seek perfection in everything, in our bodies, in our relationships, in the kitchen, as parents, and as working women.
 I feel like many other things, perfection doesn’t exist.
 We can literally ruin the beauty of our life in a quest for perfection.

 Here are the challenges we go through in our daily life as a woman: